The Dryer Edit

 What's the difference between an AC and DC motor dryer?

 An AC motor is heavier, pushes more air and lasts longer under heavy use — it's what salons use.
-A DC motor is lighter and cheaper but has weaker airflow and a shorter lifespan.
-Under $60, the BELLFORNO is unusual in using an AC motor.
+A DC motor is lighter and cheaper but generally moves less air and wears faster under daily use.
+Under $60, the BELLFORNO stands out with a full 2200W AC motor — a few budget picks (like some Conair InfinitiPRO models) also use AC motors, at lower wattages.

 Are cheap ionic dryers actually ionic?